 – Patrick Ewing Jr: The Knicks still haven’t signed him, and they’re carrying a very full roster now.
 Can’t be good news for Pat.

-- Sun Yue: The Knicks are reportedly going to be signing Sun Yue.
-Don't worry, though.
-You didn't miss out.
-He'll be a free agent again six weeks time.
-He's all yours then.
+– Sun Yue: The Knicks are reportedly going to be signing Sun Yue.
+Don’t worry, though.
+You didn’t miss out on Yue.
+He’ll be a free agent again six weeks time.
+He’s all yours then.

-- Joey Graham: After 4 years of up-and-down medicrity, Graham is now out of a job.
-Speaking of....
+– Joey Graham: After four years of up-and-down play, the sum total of which was mediocrity, Graham is now out of a job.
+Speaking of….

 – Stephen Graham: He’s unsigned as well.

-- Ryan Bowen: Look at it this way.
-Bowen never had any skill.
-So he can't have lost any, can he?
+– Ryan Bowen: Look at it this way.
+Bowen never had any NBA offensive skill.
+So he can’t have lost any, can he?

-- Stromile Swift: Stromile Swift is a far better player, on both ends, than many people seem to give him credit for being.
-He may not be the most adept at learning the playbook, and he's not able to bast the world's most svelte back-to-the-basket game.
+– Stromile Swift: Stromile Swift is a far better player, on both ends, than many people seem to give him credit for being.
+He may not be the most adept at learning the playbook, and he’s not able to boast the world’s most svelte back-to-the-basket game.
 But he makes good things happen.
-He has a career PER of 16.1, for God's sake, and even though last year was a nothing year for him, he's not even 30 yet.
-It's not like he's lost it all.
-It was as recently as the 2007/08 season that Swift was a useful scorer and shot blocker off the bench.
-And it was 18 short months ago that he had one of the more underrated dunks of the decade:
+He has a career PER of 16.1, and even though last year was a nothing year for him, he’s not even 30 yet.
+It’s not like he’s lost it all.
+It was as recently as the 2007/08 season that Swift was a useful scorer and shot-blocker off the bench.
+And it was only 18 short months ago that he had one of the more underrated dunks of the decade: